nicu-chiciuc/tsx_md/apps/tsx_md/articles/validate_form.md

 > This article is still a work in progress
 >
+> I strongly recommend you to read the article in a desktop environment, since you can hover over
-> You can hover over the code to see real type information
+> the code to see the types.
->
-> Doesn't work well on mobile, might switch to CodeMirror

 # Abstract